Proxy Denoising for Source-Free Domain Adaptation: Experiments

-\textbf{Comparison to CLIP prediction results.} It only makes sense for {\modelshortname} to outperform CLIP.
-To assess this, we conducted a quantitative comparison between our model's adaptation performance and CLIP's zero-shot performance.
+{\em Comparison to the ViL model.} We conducted a quantitative comparison between our model and CLIP's zero-shot performance.
 The results of our model are reported with average accuracy.
-As reported in Tab.~\ref{tab:zeroshot-avg}, {\modelshortname}-R and {\modelshortname}-V improve at least by {\bf 6.2 }\% (on VisDA) and {\bf 8.7}\% (on VisDA and DomainNet-126), respectively, compared with CLIP's results on the four datasets.
-This result shows that {\it the multimodal CLIP space only approximates the domain invariant space, highlighting the necessity of pursuing reliable ViL prediction, which this paper focuses on}.
+As reported in Tab.~\ref{tab:zeroshot-avg}, {\modelshortname}-R and {\modelshortname}-V improve at least by {\bf 5.0 }\% (on VisDA) and {\bf 8.1}\% (on VisDA), respectively, compared with CLIP's results on the four datasets.
+This result shows that {\it the multimodal CLIP space only approximates the domain-invariant space, suggesting the need for denoising that this paper focuses on}.